navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

-# Notebooks for "Intrinsic oceanic decadal variability of upper-ocean heat content"
+## Notebooks and Datasets for <br/> Intrinsic oceanic decadal variability of upper-ocean heat content

-A repository with Jupyter notebooks that reproduce the analyses and figures included in the manuscript:
+A repository with Jupyter notebooks and datasets that reproduce the analyses and figures included in the paper:

 Constantinou, N. C. and Hogg, A. McC.
 (2021) Intrinsic oceanic decadal variability of upper-ocean heat content. _J.
 Climate_. (in press; doi:[10.1175/JCLI-D-20-0962.1](https://doi.org/10.1175/JCLI-D-20-0962.1))